 When a liar tells a story, he always uses the same way of doing it.
 For example, imagine for a long time you suspect your friend is lying about his trip in England (He swears he spent July there for some reason, but in reality, he never left New York).
 If you listened to the story few times and it always goes with the same structure (eg: “I went to England, saw London, met the Queen, left) and he never changes some details, then you know he is telling you a fiction that was made in his head.
-Even though they might give you tons of details about it, those specific stuff are usually around the same subject (Londn and meeting the queen) and you can easily notice after some time how repetitive he gets.
+Even though they might give you tons of details about it, that specific stuff are usually around the same subject (Londn and meeting the queen) and you can easily notice after some time how repetitive he gets.

 Illogical storytelling is the biggest verbal giveaway.
 If what a person says contradicts something that he said earlier, then, of course, you know exactly he is lying.
 To figure this out you need to listen carefully and not miss the details.
 Using the same example above, if your friend is lying about the trip to England entire July and later he briefly mentions his internship in July, you know that things do not add up.
 This goes back to something mentioned earlier – the people are not spies and they cannot keep up with lies all the time.
 They often make mistakes and if you will listen carefully, you can catch them easily.